Summer festivals may be drawing to a close, but the autumnal equinox means there are plenty of events to check out in September.

 Sometimes even the smallest rikishi wins. | Photo by Alex Ziminski

 September sumo season is upon us.
 You could just catch the highlights on the TV, or you could take yourself down to Ryōgoku Kokugikan and get up close and personal with sumo’s biggest (literally) stars.
-The tournament will last for two weeks.
+The tournament will last for two weeks, but make sure to get your tickets early to secure a seat.

 2. Tokyo Game Show